 We have small caves in a gully that are probably the homes of wombats, but I did wonder if they might have been used by other animals.

-We rarely get devils where we are, in eight years we have had only two at the house and seen half a dozen on the road, possibly the same devil.
+We rarely get devils where we are, in eight years we have had only two at the house and seen half a dozen on the road, possibly sometimes the same devil.
 I have wondered if the local demise of devils from facial cancer may have made life easier for tigers, if they still exist.

 Looking at the facts, you’d think tigers died out long ago.
 The land they reportedly liked in the north of the state is well occupied by farms.
 Farmers spotlight-hunt for wallabies at night.
 They would see tigers if they were there.